We Are the Lambeth Boys: Plot

 The film focuses on the lives and feelings of the young people such as teddy boys and girls who attend Alford House Youth Club in Kennington, South London.
-Filmed in a naturalistic way, the protagonists behave as if they are not being filmed at all.
+The protagonists act as if they are not being recorded at all because the film is shot in a naturalistic style.
 Lambeth Boys features life in the youth club, from dance nights to discussion groups, and life outside the youth club; work in postal sorting offices and factories, time spent with one another on the Kennington Lane estate or in a chip shop after a night out.
 Cricket also features in the documentary; boys practising cricket in the yard of the youth club and then an annual cricket match between the Alford House Youth Club and Mill Hill School, played on a cricket field at the North London public school whose alumni association sponsored the Kennington youth club.
 After the match the boys are driven home on the back of a truck.
 They travel through the West End, singing songs and calling out to passers-by.